Rolling Resistance and Commercial Truck Tires

 Truck tires are made up of many components, including “steel” cord in many areas.
 The steel cord, though, has an insignificant contribution to rolling resistance as compared to the rubber components – in particular the tread area.

-It should be no surprise that when it come to improving the tire for better fuel economy, tire engineers focus heavily on the tread area which contributes 50% to 60% of the rolling resistance on the average truck tire.
+It should be no surprise that when it come to improving the tire for better fuel economy, tire engineers focus fr605_tread_screen_shotheavily on the tread area which contributes 50% to 60% of the rolling resistance on the average truck tire.
 But engineers must make sure they manage improvements in rolling resistance without affecting the other performance characteristics of the tread area, including wear rates and irregular wear fighting capabilities.

 Our engineers are doing a great job in reducing rolling resistance . . . as evidenced by the performance of Double Coin TBR tires against Michelin and Continental in an independent test.
 Click here for test results.